ssibitz/DiskCloner/README.md

 ## About

 DiskCloner is a tool for easily read or write raw disk images (aka `dd` images) under Windows.

-It's a new development (fork) of the project WinDiskFlash: https://github.com/namazso/WinDiskFlash
+It's a redevelopment (fork) of the project WinDiskFlash: https://github.com/namazso/WinDiskFlash

 ## Features